-Ditch the mashed potatoes for gorgeous Duchess Potatoes with this easy-to-make recipe!
-Boiled potatoes mixed with milk and egg yolks are piped and baked in the oven for a crispy outside and fluffy inside.
-Make your holiday table for Thanksgiving or Christmas extra fancy by serving this impressive side dish!
+These Duchess Potatoes are a fancy mashed potatoes recipe that is secretly easy-to-make when you know a few tips and tricks!
+Simply boil potatoes, mix with milk and egg yolk, then pipe and bake in the oven for a crispy outside and fluffy inside.
+Make your holiday table for Thanksgiving or Christmas extra special this year by serving this impressive side dish!

 Never have I ever seen potatoes so incredibly glamorous!